lzz0722/InteractionMediaDesign/README.md

 # InteractionMediaDesign
-This repository contains the files from the project Museum Explorers did for the course Digital Heritage Multimedia from the Master's degree in Digital Humanities and Digital Knowledge at the University of Bologna.
+This repository contains the files from the project Museum Explorers one of the requisits for the course Digital Heritage Multimedia from the Master's degree in Digital Humanities and Digital Knowledge at the University of Bologna.